nikolasagl/teste-superfrete/README.md

 # Firebase Functions and Firestore Application

 This repository contains a Firebase Functions and Firestore application with Continuous Integration and Continuous Deployment (CI/CD) set up using GitHub Actions.
-The application is tested using Jest for both unit and integration tests.
+The application is tested using Jest and Supertest for both unit and integration tests.

 ## Architecture